-RBC Global Asset Management Inc. (defined above as "RBC GAM"), which is an indirect wholly owned subsidiary of Royal Bank, is responsible for the management of the Fund.
+RBC Global Asset Management Inc. (defined above as "RBC GAM"), which is an indirect wholly owned subsidiary of the Royal Bank of Canada (defined above as "Royal Bank"), is responsible for the management of the Fund.

 The Fund currently qualifies as a mutual fund trust under the Tax Act.